Removing an appointed guardian

 Guardians can be removed when:

-- the adult’s needs have not been met according to the decision made by QCAT
+- the adult’s needs have not been met according to QCAT's decision

 - the guardian has neglected their duties or abused their decision making authority, either generally or for a specific matter

 - the guardian has otherwise contravened the Guardianship and Administration Act 2000

 - the need for a guardian no longer exists

 - the guardian is no longer competent to act as a decision maker